wizo06/japanese/docs/grammar/fundamentals/word-order.md

 ![](../../img/fundamentals/word_order.jpg)

 Generally speaking, the interpretation #2 is the most likely one, where a word is modified directly by the word before it.
 Obviously, this isn't always going to be the case, but we can use context (and ruling out the absurd ones, like #3) to determine which interpretation it is.

+(*It's OK if you find it difficult to see and understand all interpretaions of the joke.
+After all, the joke itself is making fun of the word order of Japanese*)